cart Shopping cart You have 0 items Checkout

 This process is known as oxidation and instead of your jewellery being lovely and shining it appears dull.

 In New Zealand a most common mistake is to wear your silver jewellery when soaking in the beautiful hot pools in Rotorua.
-While your skin loves it and will come out feeling soft and refreshed, your silver jewlelery will be black and awful looking.
+While your skin loves it and will come out feeling soft and refreshed, your silver jewellery will be black and awful looking.
 If this happens - please contact us and we will professionally clean and polish your jewellery back to 'as new' - don't be tempted to head for the silver dips and polishes as often the stones in your jewellery don't react well to commercially available cleaners.

 You will be relieved to know that the damage is reversible!